fluentcodes/sandbox/README.md

 # Topic Branch master
 The sandbox repository should show how you can use git to
 * gather codes from experiment
-* divide it in topic brances
+* divide it in topic branches
 * share it with others
 * document it with an external wiki

+So you will find only this README on master. *The branches contains the information*.
+Some information about

 It's intention is to be a kind of memory for experiments, when one need to get into a special topic.
 Sometimes frameworks or languages don't work as one expect or a non working solution is published.